alwil/best-code-practices/reproducibility.md

 4. Write useful documentation

 ---
-# FAIR for Research Software Checklist
+# Metrics for  FAIR for Research Software